apache/incubator-datalab/USER_GUIDE.md

 Currently by means of DLab, Data Scientists can select between any of the following templates:

--   Jupyter, Zeppelin, R-studio, TensorFlow
+-   Jupyter, Zeppelin, RStudio, TensorFlow, Deep Learning

 ![Create notebook](doc/notebook_create.png)

 After specifying desired template, you should fill in the “Name” and “Instance shape”.

-Name field – is just for visual differentiation between analytical tools on “List of recourses” dashboard.
+Name field – is just for visual differentiation between analytical tools on “List of resources” dashboard.

 Instance shape dropdown, contains configurable list of shapes, which should be chosen depending on the type of analytical work to be performed.
 Following groups of instance shapes will be showing up with default setup configuration: